polterguy/phosphorusfive/core/p5.webapp/system42/components/app-settings/README.md

 System 42 settings events
 ===============

-This directory contains Hyperlisp that creates "application specific settings" Active Events.
+This directory contains Hyperlambda that creates "application specific settings" Active Events.
 There are three basic Active Events defined in this directory.

 * [sys42.get-app-setting]